Holding Mom’s Hand: A Place For Mom & Dad

 Long-term care/Nursing home

 • Cost: Provinces may set the maximum cost for each accommodation option, medical care is provided.
-Ontario’s current maximum cost is $2,535/month for a private room.
-Funding is available for those who can’t meet the fees but is only available for basic (not semi-private or private rooms).
+Funding may be available for those who can’t meet the fees

 Moving In with the Kids